Mammon (comics): Fictional character biography

 In issue 184, it is also revealed that Mammon had influenced Al Simmon's K7-Leetha symbiote costume, prior to its bonding with Al Simmons, promising it great power in exchange for its services and convincing Malebogia that it was worthy to become Hellspawn.
-It is then also revealed that Mammon plans to transfer the symbiote to Morana, believing that Al Simmons was "finished" after Armageddon and that Morana was the one who will sit by his side and rule the world.
+It is then also revealed that Mammon plans to transfer the symbiote to Morana, believing that Al Simmons was "finished" after Armageddon and that Morana was the one who would sit by his side and rule the world.
 He eventually was defeated by Nyx and sealed away alongside Morana.
 Later issues retcon this, with Malebolgia and Violator as the true makers of the Hellspawns, while Mammon made a few cameos in 296 and 297.

-Mammon's influence on previous Hellspawns

 It is also revealed in several issues that Mammon acted as a representative to Malebogia in the past to recruit Hellspawn.
-In issue 165, Mammon recruits Chenglei to become the Mandarin Spawn and in issue 174 he recruits Jeremy Winston to become the Gunslinger Spawn.
-In issue 179, he recruits Thomas Coram to become war spawn.
-Eventually even his work for Malebolgia is revealed as another ruse: by selecting and recruiting Hellspawns on his own, he seeks to create a perfect bloodline, reuniting under one final offspring the lines of his best subjects.
+In issue 165, Mammon recruits Chenglei to become the Mandarin Spawn and in issue 174, he recruits Jeremy Winston to become the Gunslinger Spawn.
+In issue 179, he recruits Thomas Coram to become a war spawn.
+Eventually, even his work for Malebolgia is revealed as another ruse: by selecting and recruiting Hellspawns on his own, he seeks to create a perfect bloodline, reuniting under one final offspring the lines of his best subjects.

 During the time Mammon sent the Violator to hell he was captured by a former Hellspawn and his energies were weaponized.
 A product refused to be utilized to create the next HellSpawn.
-Also, as the ruler of the 9th Sphere of Hell, Mammon is exceptionally all-powerful within the realm of the 9th Sphere, and therefore, can control and create Hellspawns, even out of his fellow angels.
+Also, as the ruler of the 9th Sphere of Hell, Mammon is exceptionally all-powerful within the realm of the 9th Sphere, and, therefore, can control and create Hellspawns, even out of his fellow angels.